Skip to main content

 }

-After the workspace update is complete, restart your clusters and jobs in the workspace.
+After the workspace update is complete, wait at least 10 minutes for the changes to propagate before you restart your clusters and jobs.

 Migrate a non-Private Service Connect workspace or change the Private Service Connect configuration of an existing workspace